rcspring/utility-categories/README.md

 It does the following things so far:
 * Configurable shadows for UIViews without too much repetitive CALayer stuff.
 * Create bold and italic versions of a font.
+* Enable font scaling for multi-line UILabels. (largest font that fits.)